AkashPathak-911/LabForCode/DEPLOY-RAILWAY.md

 - Limited execution time
 - No file system access

-Railway is perfect for CodeLab Pro! 🎯
+Railway is perfect for LabForCode! 🎯